wythe0513/boilerplate/source/Starbucks.md

 ## Results and Recommendations
 1. Information about demographic properties is very Important to predict customers' actions(react to offers, how much they spend etc.),  and also expect potential customers' reactions.
 Those are  `loyalty`( a period of length membership), level of `income`, `age` and `gender`.
-2. The females are more responsive to offers than male customers, and they earn and spend more than male, while the number is less than men
+2. The females are more responsive to offers than male customers, and they earn and spend more than male, while the number is less than male.
 3. Females particularly the 30s – 50s generation with higher income can be mainly targeted to approach as potential loyal customers.
 4. When making approaches, the discount offers seem better than BOGO and information, though the difference is subtle.
 5. The above views may be very different in countries and regions, at least in Japan particularly demographic information.
-Therefore , the same kind of test in the different countries may generate different outcomes and creative ideas.
+Therefore , the same kind of test in the different countries may generate different outcomes and creative ideas from different angles.